ptanmay143/py-console-games/README.md

 cd py-console-games
 ```

 - Run the program by substituting the name of the game in place of _filename_.
+For example, rock-paper-scissor.

 ```bash
 python filename.py